helidon-io/helidon/docs/se/json/json.md

 ### JsonParser

-[`JsonParser`](/apidocs/io.helidon.json/io/helidon/json/JsonParser.html) is a streaming JSON parser that provides efficient, low-level access to JSON data without loading the entire document into memory.
+[`JsonParser`][jsonparser] is a streaming JSON parser that provides efficient, low-level access to JSON data without loading the entire document into memory.
 It’s designed for processing large JSON documents or streaming data sources.

 #### What it’s used for